XCSoar/XCSoar/docs/content/index.md

     ---
     icon: i-lucide-zap
     title: Quick Guide
     description: XCSoar in a flash.
-A checklist from installation to the after flight check for your first flights with XCSoar.
+A checklist from installation to the post-flight check for your first flights with XCSoar.
     to: /quick-guide
     variant: subtle
     ---